top of page

 • Words are often squashed together or spill over from one line to the next, so the Romans separated them with dots or small triangles.

-© 2024 by The RMRS.
+© 2025 by THE RMRS.
 Powered and secured by Wix

 bottom of page